cseanburns/systems-librarianship/src/06-learn-the-cli.md

 In the meantime,
-I'll ask that you periodically run the ``flashcards`` program to familiarize yourself with these commands.
+I'll ask that you periodically run the ``flashcards`` program to familiarize yourself with these commands, which includes the ones in the list above but also a few additional ones.

 ## The Filesystem